momentohq/momento-node-ioredis-client/README.md

   config.cacheName,
 );

-// Or use Momento Wrapper Functions to provide a more drop in friendly replacement when trying to toggle between momento and Redis.
+// Or use Momento wrapper functions to provide a more drop in friendly replacement when trying to toggle between Momento and Redis.
 // Use env vars to configure Momento.
-See Momento Wrapper Function configuration section.
+See Momento wrapper function configuration section.
-// Initialize basic Redis client Momento Wrapper const redisClient = NewIORedisWrapper();
+// Initialize basic Redis client Momento wrapper const redisClient = NewIORedisWrapper();

 // Or Initilize Momento as you would a `ioredis cluster client